 • Laser Iridotomy – Laser Iridotomy uses a very focused beam of light to create a hole on the rim of the iris to help decrease pressure in the eye.

-• Laser Trabeculoplasty – Laser can be used to open increase the outflow of fluid from the “angle” of the eye, thus decreasing eye pressure.
+• Laser Trabeculoplasty – Laser can be used to open and increase the outflow of fluid from the “angle” of the eye, thus decreasing eye pressure.

 • Trabeculectomy – Surgical treatments include removal of a small portion of the “angle” area of the eye allowing aqueous drainage.

-• Valve Implant – New developments include placement of a small valve to control the pressure of glaucoma.
+• Valve Implant – New developments include the placement of a small valve to control the pressure of glaucoma.

 Please read “Glaucoma: Preventing the Visual Damage” by Dr. Gorman